Incorporating augmented reality in gallery spaces for education

 The exceptional patterns in the Islamic Art gallery caught our attention.
 In the gallery, we also found a brochure for students to learn about the importance of geometry by tracing and tesselating their own designs in the brochure.
 This sparked our inspiration to focus on the idea of algorithms in art.
 Since the Islamic Art galleries at the Met contain many single tiles and incomplete fragments, we asked ourselves:

-The idea we came up with was to create a way for the visitors to study and manipulate the geometry of the artwork, allowing them to generate new patterns according to rules based on the original design.
+Create a way for the visitors to study and manipulate the geometry of the Islamic art, allowing them to generate new patterns according to rules based on the original design

 We began by coding very basic patterns in Processing, a programming language based in Java.
 We attempted to recreate various patterns found in the gallery, such as this pair of Minbar doors.